Customer Reviews

 Amazing!

-After cooking and cleaning all week, I stayed up late the night before the first seder to read this book.
+After cooking and cleaning all week, I stayed up late the night before the first Seder to read this four questions book.
 I just couldn't put it down!
-I brought it to our friends' house for seder, and we spent more than an hour passing the book around, taking turns reading the questions in every language we had even a passing acquaintance with, and many we didn't!
-We couldn't stop laughing, but it also sparked some interesting discussions of past seders we'd attended and Jewish customs we'd experienced in other countries.
+I brought it to our friends' house for Seder, and we spent more than an hour passing the book around, taking turns reading the questions in every language we had even a passing acquaintance with, and many we didn't!
+We couldn't stop laughing, but it also sparked some interesting discussions of past Seders we'd attended and Jewish customs we'd experienced in other countries.
 I plan to buy several copies for family and friends before next Pesach!

 Valerie Davia (Steamboat Springs, CO)